rohanrhu/Swipy/README.md

 ## Donations ❤️

-You love [MacsyZones](https://macsyzones.com)?
 You can support the development by making a donation.
 You have the following options to donate:

 - [Patreon](https://www.patreon.com/evrenselkisilik)
 - [GitHub Sponsors](https://github.com/sponsors/rohanrhu)

 You can also support me by buying my [MacsyZones](https://macsyzones.com) app. 🥳

+Also see [MacsyZones GitHub repo](https://github.com/rohanrhu/MacsyZones) because it is open source too. 🥳

 ### Cryptocurrency Donations